Sanglorian/orcus/Orcus Rulebook - current.md

 ### Concealment

-A target has concealment when some kind of terrain or other effect prevents you from seeing or otherwise perceiving your target clearly.
-Commonly this is caused by lighting conditions or soft cover such as leaves or fog.
+A target has concealment when you are prevented from seeing or otherwise perceiving them clearly.
+Commonly this is caused by dim light or darkness, or soft barriers like leaves or fog.

 Like cover, concealment comes in two levels: **Concealment** (-2 penalty to attack rolls) and **total concealment** (-5 penalty to attack rolls).